-At its discretion, the University allows students to be on leave for up to three terms in a given academic year when circumstances prevent their attendance at UoPeople.
-These circumstances may include military service, other educational pursuits, work/internships, familial obligations, medical reasons for self or for family members, and travel/relocation.
-Under special circumstances such as military service, a leave may be approved for a maximum of five years.
-Students requiring an extended leave of absence may wish to consider withdrawing from the University of the People.
+At its discretion, UoPeople allows students to be inactive for up to three consecutive terms and in no more than 3 terms in a given academic year (September to August)10 when circumstances prevent their attendance at UoPeople.
+Under special circumstances such as military service, a student's inactivity may be extended for a maximum of five years.

+Students requiring an extended period of inactivity at UoPeople may wish to consider withdrawing from the University of the People.